 Can Mavar help financially?

 Yes.
 Mavar offers grants to help students who need a top-up, over and above the funds available elsewhere.
 To apply for a Mavar education grant click here.
-We might also be able to find you a sponsor who can offer support throughout your full education journey.
-Several Mavar members have education sponsors.
+Several Mavar members also have education sponsors.

 What if I’m struggling with my studies?